 • Look: High-quality, wooden appearance.

-• Cost: Greater than $1 per square foot.
-Pine is cheaper, Cherry is one of the most expensive at $22 per square foot.
+• Cost: More than $1 per square foot.
+Pine is less expensive, and cherry is one of the most expensive at $22 per square foot.

 • Look: Pre-primed, more uniform in appearance.